 With the amount of written and online content exploding, there is a huge demand for proofreaders to clean up this content before publishing.

 Caitlin Pyle was able to make over $40,000 per year as a proofreader, and now teaches others how to do the same.
-This is a great opportunity to have a side income with flexible hours and the ability to work from home.
+This is a great opportunity to have a side income making extra money with flexible hours and the ability to work from home.
 Especially for stay-at-home moms or dads, or teachers looking to make money during the summer, this could be a viable idea that allows you to work on your terms.

 Caitlin has put together a FREE 76-minute workshop, where she shares: